dagvie/SEIS-631-Final-project-/README.md

   - The permutation distribution represents what differences would look like if  Colorado and Minnesota have the same distribution of price-per-bedroom.
   - The bootstrap distribution shows the sampling variability of the observed difference.
 - Interpretation will depend on whether the CI includes zero and how extreme the observed statistic is compared to the null distribution.
+## 7. Conclusion
+The permutation test compares the observed difference in average price per bedroom between Colorado and Minnesota to what we would expect if there were no real difference between states.

+A P-value of 0.57 is very large, meaning the observed difference in price-per-bedroom between Colorado and Minnesota is not usual at all under the null hypothesis.

+A difference this large happens about 55% of the times just by random chance when Colorado and Minnesoat data are shuffled.

+This means there is there is no statistical evidence that the average price per bedroom differs between the two states.

+Based on my sample, it appears Colorado and Minnesota have simular price per bedroom.

+However, Colorado appears slightly more expensive per bedroom, but the permutation test shows this difference is not statistically meaningful.
+The observed difference is common even when the two states’ prices are randomly mixed, so we cannot conclude that MN and CO differ in true housing costs.

 ---